 Ranking a brand new site overnight is just not going to happen.
 Even if the Sandbox is just a myth, you can’t expect Google to find your content and trust you enough when you have barely built up any authority.

-So, this method will work better for well-established sites that already have some decent backlinks.
+This method will work better for well-established sites that already have some decent backlinks.
 You don’t have to be a super authority, but you should already have some organic traffic coming in.

 Step 2: Target Really, Really Low Competition Long Tail Keywords